tariksk355/K8s-project/README.md

 Initial files:

-1. README.md                      # Given to the students (Definition of the project)
+1. README.md                      # Given to the team (Definition of the project)
-2. Image_for_web_server           # Given to the students (Image components of Python Flask Web API for Update/delete/add record)
+2. Image_for_web_server           # Given to the team (Image components of Python Flask Web API for Update/delete/add record)
   - app.py
   - requirements.txt
   - templates
     - index.html
     - add-update.html
     - delete.html
-3. image_for_result_server        # Given to the students (Image components of Python Flask Web API for search record)
+3. image_for_result_server        # Given to the team (Image components of Python Flask Web API for search record)
   - app.py
   - requirements.txt
   - templates